My Account | Cart Contents | Checkout

 Click here to see a Half Crown

 All the previous denominations have been worth double the denomination before them.
-That stops with the florin because the Half Crown was worth 30 pre-decimal pence (or two shillings and six pence).
+That stops with the florin, as the Half Crown was worth 30 pre-decimal pence (or two shillings and six pence).
 There were eight Half Crowns in a pound (£) The last half crown for circulation was dated 1967.

 Click here to see a Crown

 A Crown was worth 60 pre-decimal pence or one quarter of a pound (£).
 Although in the last 30 years+ of the pre-decimal currency Crowns were really only issued to mark special occasions.
-Crowns are still minted today and have been given a £5 face value.
+Crowns are still minted today and have been asigned a new £5 face value since 1990.

 Half Sovereign and Sovereign: